-Previously, on page 4 of his book, Blomberg notes,
+Previously, on page 4 of the same book, Blomberg notes,

 St. Augustine’s approach . . . [emphasized] that the gospels often fail to give a clear indication of the location or sequence of the events they are reporting, and that one is to assume continuity of time and place only when it is explicitly mentioned in the text.
 He also emphasized that parallel passages may vary in wording yet still convey the same sense, whereas highly divergent ‘parallels’ may in fact represent similar events from separate occasions in Jesus’ life.

-Therefore, just because two (or more) passages may differ, they are not necessarily contradictory – they may be complementary.
-No single passage may present a complete account by itself, but the combined passages may do so, or at least they may provide a more thorough report.
+Therefore, just because two (or more) scripture passages may differ, they are not necessarily contradictory – they may be complementary.
+No single scripture passage may present a complete account by itself, but the combined passages may do so, or at least they may provide a more thorough report.

-In light of the foregoing perspectives, the following approach, advocated by Archer on page 16 of his previously cited book, should be given consideration when trying to reconcile differences in parallel scripture passages:
+In light of the foregoing perspectives, the following approach, advocated by Archer on page 16 of his previously mentioned book, should be given consideration when trying to reconcile differences in parallel scripture passages:

 In the case of parallel passages, the only method that can be justified is harmonization.
 That is to say, all the testimonies of the various witnesses are to be taken as trustworthy reports of what was said and done in their presence. . . .
 When we sort them out, line them up, and put them together, we gain a fuller understanding of the event than we would obtain from any one testimony taken individually.

 [For discussions of specific matters pertaining to partial or differing biblical accounts, see our other articles under the category “Confidence in the Bible.”]